-The Certificate in Pharmacoepidemiology in Drug Safety is designed for masters and doctoral degree students enrolled at Johns Hopkins Bloomberg School of Public Health and in other Johns Hopkins University divisions, including the Schools of Medicine and Nursing and the Krieger School of Arts and Sciences.
+The Certificate in Pharmacoepidemiology and Drug Safety is designed for masters and doctoral degree students enrolled at Johns Hopkins Bloomberg School of Public Health and in other Johns Hopkins University divisions, including the Schools of Medicine and Nursing and the Krieger School of Arts and Sciences.
 It is also designed for early and mid-career public health professionals who wish to expand their knowledge of pharmacoepidemiology and drug safety to inform their work in academic, regulatory, or industry settings.

 This certificate program will provide learners with core knowledge of pharmacoepidemiology and drug safety, as well as insights from these fields that can inform the work of policy-makers, patients, clinicians and payers seeking to improve the quality and safety of medication use.
-Upon completion of the core courses required for the Pharmacoepidemiology certificate, participants will have the ability to:
+Upon completion of the core courses required for the Pharmacoepidemiology certificate program, participants will have the ability to: